Savoring Paris

 Bottled With Love

-This is another take on You got Mail, which was a new take on In the Good Old Summertime, which was a new take on The Shop Around the Corner.
+This is another take on You’ve Got Mail, which was a new take on In the Good Old Summertime, which was a new take on The Shop Around the Corner.
 That’s OK because it is a sure-fire and enjoyable trope for a romantic comedy.
 Closed off Abbey is disappointed in love again, and on the advice of her aunt pours out her heart in a letter which is found by Nick.
 He emails her and they start a correspondence.
 They really connect on a deep level.

 Meanwhile, free-spirited Nick is summoned from his vagabond life by his father and sister who want him to temporarily help with the family corporation.
 Their star employee is none other than focused, efficient, no-nonsense workaholic Abbey who is paired up with Nick, who definitely marches to a different drummer.
 They strike sparks off of each other because they are so different, but as they get to know each other, they see the other’s value, and become attracted.